beAWARE-project/bus-producer-api/README.md

 # bus-producer-api
-The Bus Producer API offers a service for POST requests to produce messages to beAWARE Bus.
+The Bus Producer API offers a service for POST requests to produce messages to the beAWARE Bus.